ibm-cloud-docs/Cloudant/api/cloudant-geo.md

 {: #creating-a-cloudant-nosql-db-geo-index}

-To make it easier to work with {{site.data.keyword.cloudant_short_notm}} Geo documents, it is a best practice to create a separate design document, specifically for {{site.data.keyword.cloudant_short_notm}} Geo.
+To make it easier to work with {{site.data.keyword.cloudant_short_notm}} Geo documents, it's a best practice to create a separate design document, specifically for {{site.data.keyword.cloudant_short_notm}} Geo.

 When you create a geospatial index,